 Warning: It is strongly recommended that a heatsink and CPU cooling fan be used to prevent the CPU from overheating.
-Applying a thermal of jelly between the

-CPU and the heatsink/fan will further cool the CPU.
+Applying a thermal of jelly between the CPU and the heatsink/fan will further cool the CPU.

-3.2.2 Set CPU Speed
+3.1.3 Set CPU Speed

-For different CPU frequency ratio, you have to configure the jumper settings for your CPU.
+For different CPU frequency ratio, and Host Bus frequency you have to configure the jumper settings for your CPU.
 Please refer to the following figure and tables to carefully finish it.